Double Fine: Crowdfunding

 In February 2012, Double Fine and 2 Player Productions announced a crowdfunding campaign through Kickstarter, initially codenamed Double Fine Adventure.
 It aimed to create a new adventure game featuring art by Double Fine's in-house artist Nathan Stapley.
 The Kickstarter effort was started because the adventure genre has been perceived as niche and commercially risky.
 The project aimed to collect for the game's development and for the filming of the game's development by 2 Player to be released alongside the game.
 The project reached its funding goal in under nine hours of the month-long drive.
 Within 24 hours, Double Fine Adventure had raised more than a million dollars, becoming the most funded and most backed project ever on Kickstarter until it was surpassed by the Pebble watch in April 2012.
 The game was developed with Moai, and was released in two parts, Act 1 in early 2014 and Act 2 in April 2015.
 The game was ultimately named Broken Age.

-On May 30, 2013, Double Fine started their second crowdfunding campaign through Kickstarter.
+On May 30, 2013, Double Fine started its second crowdfunding campaign through Kickstarter.
 The game, Massive Chalice, is a strategy video game for Microsoft Windows, macOS, and Linux, directed by Brad Muir.

 Additional projects through publishers

 Although Double Fine has experienced success through crowdfunding, the company has not renounced working with publishers.
-Their crowdfunding success has, however, granted them enough independence to be more selective about the publishers they work with and the types of publishing deals they were willing to accept.
+Its crowdfunding success has, however, granted it enough independence to be more selective about the publishers it works with and the types of publishing deals it was willing to accept.
 Talking to gaming news site Polygon, Schafer explained: "We've changed our relationship with publishers.
 They used to be our sole source of income.
 Now that we've been self-publishing, we can kind of pick and choose who we work with and work with publishers that have similar goals that we have...[who] have the same kind of mission and believe in the same kind of things we believe in."

 In February 2012, the casual video game, Double Fine Happy Action Theater, was published for the Xbox 360 Kinect through the Xbox Live Arcade by Microsoft Game Studios.
 The title is less a game and more an interactive toy, in which the Kinect is used to create augmented video on the players' screen, putting the players into scenarios such as walking through lava or playing in a giant ball pit.
 Happy Action Theater was the first game to be directed by Tim Schafer since Brütal Legend in 2009, and came about during Once Upon a Monster, finding that his young daughter had difficulty with the Kinect precision and aimed to make a game that required far less precision but was still enjoyable.
 Its sequel, Kinect Party, featuring even more augmented reality scenarios, was published by Microsoft Game Studios in December 2012.